Skip to content

 Challenges

 • Managing expectations.
 Christina Urrutia, Co-Founder/Executive Director at Women of Global Mobility, says while increased flexibility sounds straightforward, it may be a different story in practice.
-Off-sites, meet-ups, and workcations is a business decision.
+Off-sites, meet-ups, and workations is a business decision.
 To get a return on investment, careful and disciplined management of many working pieces, from learning a new language to embracing new experiences, is vital.

 • Complying with the right to work.
 For Sally Flaxman, Director of Mobility at Remote, a key challenge is ensuring everyone has the right to work.
 Companies must navigate complex legal and compliance considerations — local regulations such as visa, tax, and employment laws — which can have significant implications for labor relations and employment practices.